Why Does My Toilet Keep Running?

 Note: The reason this causes the toilet to run is that the refill valve will create a suction effect that pulls water out of the fill valve.

-Get Expert Plumbing Help
+Get Expert Toilet Repair

 All City Plumbing in Rancho Cucamonga, CA has been fixing running toilets for years, and we can certainly help you with your project too.
 Our team of plumbing experts can help inspect the situation for you and figure out exactly what is causing your toilet to keep running.
 This way, our professionals can fix and repair the root of the problem, to ensure that the job is done correctly, and prevent future damage from happening again.
-We make sure to use high-quality equipment and repair parts that help ensure optimal functioning.
+We make sure to use high-quality equipment and toilet repair parts that help ensure optimal functioning.